acterglobal/a3/.changes/1071-chat-screen-improvements.md

-- Hide emoji option after sent
+- [Enhance] Desktop: Shift+enter will allow jump to new line
+- [Enhance] Desktop: Chat options are now accessible from the right click
-- Auto focus on chat input while swipe to reply
+- [Fix] Auto focus on chat input while swipe to reply
+- [Fix] Hide Emoji/Chat options having long pressed and successfully made a reaction